lyleresnick/FlutterCleanTodo/README.md

 # Todo in Flutter - Clean Architecture with BLoCs

-This Todo app is a full reference implementation for Clean Architecture written with Flutter.
-It demonstrates many of the tasks you would do on a daily basis in a project based on Clean Architecture, such as:
+This Todo app is a full reference implementation for a Flutter App based on Mobile Clean Architecture.
+It demonstrates many tasks you might do on a daily basis during a project, such as:
 - routing,
 - data validation and capture,
 - saving of captured data,